Giving You All the Tools You Need to Cast an Educated Vote

-Having the opportunity to vote and choose who are elected officials are is a great privilege, For many, the process can sometimes be overwhelming or confusing.
-Viante wants to make voting a straight-forward process so you know exactly where and when to vote, what you need to vote as well as where you can get nonpartisan information about which candidates stand for your values so you can confidently cast an educated vote.
+Having the opportunity to vote and choose your elected officials are is a great privilege.
+For many, the process can sometimes be overwhelming or confusing.
+Viante wants to make voting a straight-forward process so you know exactly where and when to vote, what you need to vote on, and where you can get nonpartisan information on candidates and issues.

 Not sure if you are registered to vote in New Mexico, or if your voter registration is up to date?
 Do a quick check before you head to the polls.
 It’s easy to check, you just need to provide the following:

 - Date of Birth